 A safe and fair environment

-Macquarie University PACE is committed to the safety of our students both on and off campus.
-To become a PACE partner there are several important checks that must be maintained to ensure a fair and safe workplace environment for all involved.
+Macquarie is committed to the safety of our students both on and off campus.
+To become a PACE partner there are some important checks that must be maintained to ensure a safe workplace for all involved.

-The University has an obligation to ensure our partner organisations are providing a safe environment for our students and that any potential risks associated with an activity are assessed and mitigated.
+The University has an obligation to ensure our partner organisations are providing a safe environment for our students.
+We undertake a risk assessment of all PACE activities.
+Any potential risks associated with an activity are mitigated to ensure the safety and well-being of students.

 To find out how more about the roles and responsibilities of PACE partners download our Governance and Guidelines booklet.